August 18, 2024

 In more recent years, we have enjoyed some ground-breaking TV sitcoms (many on paid streaming platforms) with openly gay characters, including the original Netflix series "Grace & Frankie" which was about two senior women whose husbands leave them (for men, specifically each other's husbands).
 That Marta Kauffman-created series co-starred the legendary Lily Tomlin (herself a lesbian) and Jane Fonda, along with their recently-out gay ex-husbands on the show played by Martin Sheen and Sam Waterson.
 Tomlin and Fonda are perhaps best remembered for their blockbuster eighties feminist comedy movie "Nine to Five".
 In "Grace & Frankie", the two actresses ended up creating comedic gold aimed squarely at an older, and decidedly gay-friendly audience.

 But all good things must eventually end, and "Grace & Frankie" enjoyed an impressive seven season run in the modern media environment, becoming the longest-running original series on Netflix.
-Now, "Grace & Frankie" now enjoys a dedicated subchannel on free ad-supported streaming TV apps including on Plex, where the un-edited show now streams continuously on a loop (and it's available for no subscription charge!).
+Now, "Grace & Frankie" now enjoys a dedicated subchannel on free ad-supported streaming TV apps including on the Roku Channel and on Plex, where the un-edited show now streams continuously on a loop (and it's available for no subscription charge!).

 Still, "Grace & Frankie" was about two older, heterosexual women living together (their ex-husbands were gay, and were recurring characters on the show, although those characters were more about setting the show's basic premise of older women learning to live life after their husbands leave them for each other's husband, rather than the show being specifically about the gay couple specifically.